timhagn/giffit/CONTRIBUTING.md

-# Contributing to `gatsby-transformer-webpconv`
+# Contributing to `gatsby-transformer-giffit`

 _**First of all, thanks for your time reading this and contributing : )!**_
 Contributors are always welcome here and can't be thanked enough for their work!

-The following shall be some rough guidelines to get you going on your quest to contribute to `gatsby-transformer-webpconv`.
+The following shall be some rough guidelines to get you going on your quest to contribute to `gatsby-transformer-giffit`.

 ## Your Gain from Contributing